CMSgov/dpc-static-site/src/_pages/api-documentation/export-data.md

 {% include alert.html variant="warning" text="The Data endpoint is not a FHIR resource.
 Don't send <code>Accept: application/fhir+json</code> or <code>application/fhir+ndjson</code>, both return <code>406 Not Acceptable</code>.
 Omit the <code>Accept</code> header." classNames="measure-6" %}

-Fetch each URL in `output[].url` with your access token to download an [NDJSON](https://github.com/ndjson/ndjson-spec) file of FHIR resources (Patient, Coverage, or ExplanationOfBenefit, depending on the entry).
+Fetch each URL in `output[].url` with your bearer token to download an [NDJSON](https://github.com/ndjson/ndjson-spec) file of FHIR resources (Patient, Coverage, or ExplanationOfBenefit, depending on the entry).

 **Example request**